edbennett/snakemake-novice-lattice/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::::::

 For now,
-we will consistently run `snakemake` with the ` --jobs 1 --forceall --printshellcmds` options.
+we will consistently run `snakemake` with the ` --cores 1 --forceall --printshellcmds` options.
 As we move through the lesson, we'll explain in more detail when we need to modify them.